-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 NPR legal affairs correspondent Nina Totenberg has the story.

-Here he is talking about it in a 2009 C-Span interview.
+NINA TOTENBERG: Here he is talking about it in a 2009 C-Span interview.

-Justice CLARENCE THOMAS (Supreme Court): 'Cause I think there are far too many questions.
+J: 'Cause I think there are far too many questions.
 But that's - we all learn differently.
 So some members of the court like that interaction.
 It helps them learn and process what they have been thinking of.
 I prefer to listen and think it through more quietly - but each to his own.

-Timothy Johnson, a political scientist at the University of Minnesota who's studied oral argument, does think that Thomas has lost some influence.
+TOTENBERG: Timothy Johnson, a political scientist at the University of Minnesota who's studied oral argument, does think that Thomas has lost some influence.
 That's in part because Johnson says scholarly research shows oral argument is the first place that the justices move towards their decision-making - in essence, talking to each other through their questions.

-Mr. TIMOTHY JOHNSON (Political Scientist, University of Minnesota): If the coalitions are starting to coalesce, if you will, during oral argument, then in that sense it probably does matter, to some degree - especially given that Justice Thomas often makes quite unique arguments in the opinions that he writes.
+NORRIS: If the coalitions are starting to coalesce, if you will, during oral argument, then in that sense it probably does matter, to some degree - especially given that Justice Thomas often makes quite unique arguments in the opinions that he writes.

-University of California law professor Vikram Amar agrees.
+TOTENBERG: University of California law professor Vikram Amar agrees.

-Prof. VIKRAM AMAR (Law Professor, University of California): I think the fact that Justice Thomas seems to write so frequently for himself alone, and the fact that he lays out positions that are far apart from those of the other justices, does indicate that at least at this point, he's not trying to tip the balance on the court and build groups of two, three, four or five to resolve cases.
+P: I think the fact that Justice Thomas seems to write so frequently for himself alone, and the fact that he lays out positions that are far apart from those of the other justices, does indicate that at least at this point, he's not trying to tip the balance on the court and build groups of two, three, four or five to resolve cases.

 TOTENBERG: But Amar has this caveat.

-Prof. AMAR: I do, however, think that for the public, it's sometimes good for each of the justices to show the world that they are engaged, and that they really have the kind of keen, active legal mind that we look for in justices.
+P: I do, however, think that for the public, it's sometimes good for each of the justices to show the world that they are engaged, and that they really have the kind of keen, active legal mind that we look for in justices.

 TOTENBERG: Lawyer Erik Jaffe, a former Thomas clerk, calls all this academic fairytale spinning.

-Nina Totenberg, NPR News, Washington
+NORRIS: Nina Totenberg, NPR News, Washington

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.